oracle-cne/catalog/charts/istio-gateway-1.22.6/README.md

 For a smooth migration, the resource names and `Deployment.spec.selector` labels must match.

-If you install with `helm install istio-gateway istio/gateway`, resources will be named `istio-gateway` and the `selector` labels set to:
+If you install with `ocne application install`, resources will be named `istio-gateway` and the `selector` labels set to:

 ```yaml
 app: istio-gateway